About Rotoroa Island

-- Cell phone access and fresh water are available on the island
+- Also note that cell phone access and fresh water are available on the island.

 What to do

-- visit the chapel, with its steps whitewashed to the Superintendent's instructions
+- visit the islands chapel with its steps whitewashed to the Superintendent's instructions.

-- see the 1860s school house which doubled as a tea house plus the community’s old butchery
+- see the 1860s school house which doubled as a tea house plus the communities old butchery.

 - swim and picnic at one of the island’s four beautiful sandy beaches

-prepare a lunch and cook it at one of the island’s free bbqs
+prepare a lunch and cook it at one of the islands free barbeques.

-- prepare a lunch and cook it at one of the island's free bbqs
+- prepare a lunch and cook it at one of the islands free barbeques.

-- take your kids fishing from the wharf at Home Bay or try catching a snapper from the rocks of one of the island’s bays
+- take your kids fishing from the wharf at Home Bay or try catching a snapper from the rocks off one of the islands bays.